For many travellers, the idea of exploring Ecuador’s Galapagos Islands is one drenched in folklore.

 An aim to return again some day.

-Ready to take on the otherworldly islands of the Galapagos?
-Check out Intrepid Travel’s range of small group tours there.
+Ready to take on the otherworldly islands of the Galapagos with Intrepid Travel?
+Check out all our Galapagos tours.

 (Image credits from top to bottom: Georgina Lawton, Intrepid Travel, Georgina Lawton x3, Intrepid Travel, Georgina Lawton, Intrepid Travel.)